 Not much is known or said about these forts.
 But what makes these forts interesting is the stories that have lived in the memory of the people.
 These forts are contemporary to the most popular saint of Delhi, Hazrat Nizamuddin.

-Tughlaqabad Fort – Historical Places in Delhi.
+Tughlaqabad Fort – Historical Places in Delhi

 As you climb the fort now, all you can see is total ruins.
-Showing the broken bare walls, walkways, bastions, courtyards, rooms and multiple layers of the various structures.
+Showing the broken bare walls, walkways, bastions, courtyards, rooms, and multiple layers of the various structures.
 There are certain parts that carry a distinct Mughal era stamp on them but the walls are definitely prior to that.
 Some ends of the fort are still inhabited by people, but most of the fort lies barren.
 You may find a few young couples here and there otherwise, it can be scary to be alone there.

 I could see a very deep square step well inside.
 There were probably rooms below the thick outer wall.
-You could walk on the top of these rooms and have a look outside the fort.
+You could walk to the top of these rooms and have a look outside the fort.
 There are parapets here and there on the walls while most of them are gone.
-There are bastions that probably belong to an inner wall which is not solid but have some structures built in them.
+There are bastions that probably belong to an inner wall that is not solid but have some structures built in them.
 The stairs take you to various levels of the fort.
-From the back wall of the fort, you can see the landmarks of south Delhi like Lotus temple and tall buildings of Okhla and Nehru place.
+From the back wall of the fort, you can see the landmarks of south Delhi like Lotus temple and the tall buildings of Okhla and Nehru place.

 On one side a narrow passage below the surface level with spacious rooms on both sides would intrigue you.
 You can walk past the passage to reach a part of the front wall and would wonder what these rooms could be.
 It could have been a jail, but the rooms look too big for that.
 It could have been living quarters for the summer season when you need to keep yourself cool.
 From different points in the fort, the picture of the fort looks entirely different.
 From the front wall parapet, you can get a bird’s eye view of the tomb and the Adilabad fort across the road.

 This was also eventually stopped by the Sultan and this is when the saint got angry.
-And said that the fort will either not be inhabited or only Gujjars (the local tribals) will live here.
+And said that the fort will either not be inhabited or only Gujjars (the local tribals) will live there.
 Incidentally, it looks like the saint’s words did come true and the fort was not inhabited by the sultan and his men.
 And until some time back Gujjars were living inside the fort.
-Another legend says that when Tughlaq was serving the earlier Sultan of the Khilji clan, once he had proposed to build a fort here.
+Another legend says that when Tughlaq was serving the earlier Sultan of the Khilji clan, he had proposed to build a fort here.

-A narrow causeway connects the Tughlaqabad fort to its builder’s tomb across the road.
+A narrow causeway connects the fort to its builder’s tomb across the road.
 The tomb is simple and elegant with fort-like walls.
 Well maintained with manicured gardens around the building.
-The building in red with white dome and slanting walls stands tall.
-There is not much ornamentation on the walls, or inside the white marble dome or on the graves or the mihrab.
+The building in red with a white dome and slanting walls stands tall.
+There is not much ornamentation on the walls, inside the white marble dome, or on the graves or the mihrab.

 There are corridors along with arched openings along the boundary wall that has long narrow openings giving a view of both the forts.
 It seems there are cubicles for the convicts below the ground as at places there are steep staircases going down.
 There are holes from where the guide told us the food was thrown down for the prisoners.
 There is a small grave in the corridor that is supposed to be the pet dog of the sultan.

-Recommend you to read following travel blog on Places to visit in Delhi.
+Recommend you to read the following travel blog on Places to visit in Delhi.